Creamed Corn Pudding

 How to Make This Easy Creamed Corn Pudding Recipe

-Anyone who’s ever made a big holiday spread understands how vital it is to have one or two easy recipes that a) everyone will love, and b) come together in one bowl.
-This is definitely one of those recipes!
-Let’s take a look at the simple method for making creamed corn pudding:
+Anyone who’s ever prepared a big holiday spread knows how important it is to have a few easy, crowd-pleasing recipes that come together in one bowl.
+This is definitely one of them!

 Close-up shot of baked corn casserole in a white skillet with a spoon.